FROM clause (JPQL / Criteria API)

 [LEFT [OUTER] | INNER] JOIN FETCH

-JPA support of transparent navigation and fetch makes it very easy to use, since it provides the illusion that all the database objects are available in memory for navigation.
-But this feature could also cause performance problems.
+JPA support for transparent navigation and fetching is convenient because it provides the illusion that all database objects are available in memory for navigation.
+However, this feature can also cause performance problems.

-For example, let's look at the following query execution and result iteration:
+For example, consider the following query execution and result iteration:

-List<Country> results = query.getResultListTypedQuery.getResultList() - JPA MethodExecute a SELECT query and return the query results
+List<Country> results = query.getResultListjakarta.persistence.TypedQuery.getResultList()Execute a SELECT query and return the query results as a typed List<X> .();

 for (Country c : results) {